rolfbjarne/xamarin-macios/runtime/COOP.md

 2. When calling code we don't have control over (that can take an unbound amount of time), we must switch to GC SAFE mode.
    This includes calling any ObjC selector on any object.

+Advice from the runtime people (TODO: need to re-review with this in mind):

+> Ludovic Henry [22:10]
+> also if I can give you some advices for the state transition:
+> - do the GC safe transition only right around where it's actually blocking: for example for a pthread_mutex_lock, don't have the whole function as GC safe, as you don't really control in this function which function calls it, or even any other function that it could call, and for selectors, you only should have the selector witch to GC safe, and if in the calle you need to actually be in GC unsafe, then switch in the callee at the beginning of the function.
+> - do the GC unsafe transition at the beginning of the trampoline/pinvoke/... : by having 99% of the code as unsafe, it's way easier to reason about it: "everything is in unsafe mode, except these tiny bits that are limited to very few things and that we really know what they are doing
+>
+> [22:11]
+> initially, we were going to have most of the runtime in GC safe mode, but it lead to so many "oh here we can be called in this or that mode", that it was just easier to have the hypothesis "everything in the runtime is run in GC unsafe mode, except these very delimited/predetermined parts" (edited)
+>
+> [22:12]
+> and out of a sudden, the only problematic parts are: "where can we enter the runtime, so we can switch to GC unsafe", and that's a much smaller problem than knowing "where in the runtime we should be in which mode at any moment"

 Review
 ======